oVirt/ovirt-site/source/feature/manage-storage-connections.html.md

 ## GUI

-Storage domain and connection are managed together in webadmin UI in Storage tab --> specific storage entry open in a popup dialog.
+Storage domain and connection are managed together in webadmin UI in Storage tab --> specific storage domain entity open in a popup dialog.
 Till now, storage domain's edit was enabled only for active storage domains and allowed updating only their name and description.

-In the scope of this feature, in order to allow editing the connection's details such as path for Posix and NFS storage domains, the edit button is now enabled for storage domains that are in maintenance state as well.
+In the scope of this feature, in order to allow editing the connection's details such as path/mount options, etc. for Posix and NFS storage domains, the edit button is now enabled for storage domains that are in maintenance state as well.
 In that case, name and description are disabled for edit.

 For iSCSI there will not be an option (in the scope of this feature) to edit the connection (target) details in webadmin UI.